icharalamp/web2/content/home/about.md

 +++

-## Studing the Linkages Between Atmosphere, Vegetation and Human
+## Studying the Linkages Between Atmosphere, Vegetation and Human

 I use environmental data to examine and model human-vegetation interactions with the atmospheric environment, in agricultural and urban areas.
 I am an R enthusiast and I love data visualisation.
 The best part of my carrier is teaching and the reason I am a scholar is my insatiable curiosity.